Mtax-Development/GameMakerCompanion/README.md

 * Shows if you are currently running an application via the runner of GameMaker Studio 2 IDE (when there is only one project open in total).
 * Supports Beta builds of the GameMaker Studio 2 IDE.

 * Configurable via right-click context menu of its tray icon.
-It can setup autostart on system boot (using current user's registry to application's current location) and permamently hide the tray icon.
+It can setup autostart on system boot (using current user's registry to application's current location), toggle display of project titles and permamently hide the tray icon.
 * Left-clicking the tray icon will create a notification that displays the total uptime of GameMaker Studio 2 IDE while this application was running.